Introduction

 # If the version is not specified, the latest local version will be used.

-# If there are not local database cached, then the latest remote version will be downloaded.
+# If there are no local databases cached, then the latest remote version will be downloaded.

 Preparing your input for RaMP-DB

-Note that it is always preferable to utilize IDs rather then common names.
+Note that it is always preferable to utilize IDs rather then common names for metabolites.
 When entering IDs, prepend each ID with the database of origin followed by a colon, for example kegg:C02712, hmdb:HMDB04824, etc..
 It is possible to input IDs using multiple different sources.
-RaMP-DB currently supports the following ID types (that should be prepended):
+RaMP-DB currently supports the following ID types:

 metabprefixes <- getPrefixesFromAnalytes("metabolite", db=rampDB)